 BF8856 (NW 12-29-22) on RNG RD 22-1 (Hesketh):

-The current weight/width/height-restricted truss bridge will be replaced with a 3-span Sheetpile Abutment/pipe pier structure that will accept legal loads and have a width of 9m between the low height guardrails.
-This will eliminate the need for the low-level creek crossing, (which causes issues in the spring), and allow machinery to cross the bridge instead of detouring 24 km to cross the creek.
+The current weight/width/height-restricted truss bridge was replaced with a 3-span Sheetpile Abutment/pipe pier structure that accepts legal loads, with a width of 9m between the low height guardrails.
+This new bridge eliminates the need for the low-level creek crossing, (which caused issues in the spring), and allows machinery to cross the bridge instead of detouring 24 km to cross the creek.

 FUNDING: Cost shared with received grant funding from the province under the Municipal Stimulus Program (MSP)

 COMPLETION: Construction began in September and is now complete.